shawakash1992/IMDB-case-study/README.md

   chart based on the data and  get desired results.

 ## References:-
- * IMDb datasets from internt
+ * IMDb datasets from internet
  * Randrita Sarkar Mam